The electrical type is used by the electrical rule check (ERC) to determine if you connected everything correctly.

 Well the datasheet of your component is a good start.

-pins for passive devices and pins that are always connected to other passive devices are passive
+- Pins for passive devices and pins that are always only connected to other passive devices are passive

 If you have multiple output pins or power output pins that need to be connected in parallel, give only one of these pins the type output.
 The other pins should get the type passive.